andens/vue-dnd-list/README.md

 Helper item markup can be provided in a slot named `helper`.
 If not present, the main slot is used for the helper item.
 Both kinds of slots are scoped the same way.

 If the list items change viewport position under circumstances outside of `vue-dnd-list` while sorting is active, `synchronizeHelperTranslation` may be called on a `SortableContainer` instance to immediately synchronize the helper position.
+This moves the helper item into place and sorts items according to the updated position.

 == Internal details